 Martin Dent, 1925 - 2014 - co founder of Jubilee 2000

 Dr Martin Dent was a co-founder, with Bill Peters, of the Jubilee 2000 movement, which campaigned throughout the 1990’s for a remission of unrepayable world debt.
-These two elderly gentlemen that nobody has ever heard of were more successful than anyone could have expected.
+These two elderly gentlemen, who few people have heard of, were more successful than anyone could have expected.
 Tens of billions of dollars, perhaps as much as $130 billion from 35 countries, of debts were written off.
 Their work continues today through groups such as Jubilee USA and the Jubilee Debt Campaign.
 Debt was one of the areas targeted by the Make Poverty History campaign in 2005.

 Dent had pursued a career in the Colonial Service, where he is credited with single-handedly quelling a riot in Nigeria, a country to which he would often return.
 He became a lecturer in politics at Keele, Staffordshire in 1963, remaining there until he retired in 1990.

 He was a man of deep Christian faith, which gave him the impetus to keep going, and that the campaign would work.
 He has been described as “one of those very rare, extremely inspirational and visionary individuals.”
 I was privileged to meet him once, in the early 2000’s, at a dinner party.
 His eccentricities were evident – we had to stop to point him in the right direction as he was setting out to drive home - but his conversation was enlightening.